mariosknl/enumerable_methods/README.md

 # Run Tests

-You can simply uncomment each one in the end of the file and run it.
+You can run test by passing arrays to the methods.

 👤 Marios Kanellopoulos
 - Github: [@mariosknl](https://github.com/mariosknl)